editorconfig/editorconfig-geany/README.md

 ### Install From source

 1. Install the [EditorConfig C Core][].
-If you are using Debian/Ubuntu, you can install it by running the following command:
+For example, if you are using Debian/Ubuntu, you can install it by running the following command:

         apt-get install libeditorconfig-dev

     You also need to install geany and GTK development files (GTK2 or GTK3 depending on your system).
-This could be done by executing the following command if you are using Debian/Ubuntu:
+    For example, this can be done by executing the following command if you are using Debian/Ubuntu:

         apt-get install libgtk2.0-dev libgtk-3-dev intltool geany